shanebishop/dental-appointment/README.md

 directory, and the server code is under the `backend` directory.
 The client is written in JavaScript with React, and the server is written in Python with Django.

+The report was written in groff (an alternative to LaTeX).
+The source for the report is in the `report` directory.

+The Robot Framework acceptance tests are in the `robot` directory.

+All scripts are in the `scripts` directory.

 ## Run app

 This app uses Docker and docker-compose.
 To run the app, both Docker and docker-compose